DellCliff/php-security/README.md

 ## Session

-Save and check IP address with session to prevent hijacking.
+Save and check IP address with session to prevent some hijacking.

 TODO: referer/origin checking although they can be spoofed!